 In total, there are 12 modules developed for REDD+ Academy Training.
 An outline of the modules is provided in Annex 1.
 The detail training modules or learning journals can be accessed here.

 The five-day training event will take place from 22-26 January 2018.
-A tentative agenda and breakdown of the five-day training event is provided here.
+A concept note and agenda and breakdown of the five-day training event is provided here.